xinsys/handbook/_pages/welcome-to-18f/classes/benefits.md

 ### Annual leave

-An employee may use annual leave for vacations, rest, and relaxation, and personal business or emergencies.
+An employee may use annual leave for vacations, rest and relaxation, and personal business or emergencies.
 Annual leave accrues based on how long you&rsquo;ve worked for the government:

 * Fewer than three years: four hours per pay period
 * Between three and 15 years: six hours per pay period